My knowledge of bipolar depression symptoms has been gained the hard way.

 Sometimes it can be feeling euphoric or expansive.
 A manic episode may lead a person to feel highly energized, on top of the world, or like they can do anything (feelings of grandiosity).

-To satisfy the clinical criteria, the manic episode must negatively effect the person’s life.
+To satisfy the clinical criteria, the manic episode must negatively affect the person’s life.

-However, some manic episodes go undiagnosed because the signs overlap with certain symptoms of depression or other conditions, and do not fit into the old time stereotype of the manic-depressive.
+However, some manic episodes go undiagnosed because the signs overlap with certain symptoms of depression or other conditions, and do not fit into the previously used stereotype of the manic-depressive disorder.